 at the time when that application is or was made.

+[Clause 1 inserted by No. 69 of 1981 s.
+29; amended by No. 122 of 1982 s.
+30(a).]

 2. Certain gold mining leases, coal mining leases and mineral leases to become mining leases

 (1) Every gold mining lease, coal mining lease, or mineral lease granted under section 42, 48 or 61 or pursuant to section 153 of the repealed Act and in force immediately before the commencing date, shall be deemed to be a mining lease granted under this Act, and shall, subject to this Act and, insofar as those terms and conditions and encumbrances are not inconsistent with this Act, subject to —